tesla-cu/website/content/authors/olga_doronina/_index.md

 (MIPT, Phystech).
 During my thesis research practice in the CAA lab I studied the problem of acoustic scattering by an isolated vortex and sound radiation by a perturbed Rankine vortex.

-My current research is funded by a NASA grant.